Welcome to Year 4

 We want to work in partnership with you and we realise that good home / school links are so important.

 The children will continue to use their Home / School Communication (Fish) book this year to support the communication between home and school.
 If you wish to contact us or inform us of anything, please write a note in the book and ask your child to show it to their teacher.
 We will communicate with parents through the book too, where appropriate.

 You can also contact us directly via email -

-Our spelling provision is also under review this year.
-We will be teaching the children spelling patterns and families as well as common exception words and then providing different spellings for groups to practise, including over-learning spellings to help with long term memory and transfer into free writing (further details to follow).
+We will be teaching the children spelling patterns and families as well as common exception words and then providing different spellings for groups to practise, including overlearning spellings to help with long term memory and transfer into free writing.
 The children will have a spelling assessment this half term to establish their confidence and accuracy.
 For now, please spend time practising common exception words sent with this letter.

-At the end of this year the Year 4 children will be sitting a national computerised test assessing their ability to recall their multiplication tables at speed (6 seconds per question including typing the answer!)
-Please support your child to learn their tables by making regular use of Times Table Rockstars as well as any other games, charts, quizzes, etc. that will help at home.
-In addition to this please practise everyday opportunities for using maths e.g. counting in many different steps, using money, telling the time, looking at the properties of shapes, sharing into fractions, measuring and reading charts and tables.
-Practise number skills like 1, 10 and 100 more and less, doubling and halving, counting in tens starting from any number (e.g. 73, 83, 93, 103, 113, 123) number bonds (e.g. 4 + 6 = 10, 12 + 8 = 20, 30 + 70 = 100, 42 + 58 = 100) and quick mental addition and subtraction.
+At the end of this year the Year 4 children will be sitting a national online test assessing their ability to recall their multiplication tables at speed (6 seconds per question including typing the answer!)
+Please support your child to learn their tables by making regular use of Times Table Rockstars as well as any other games, charts, quizzes, etc that will help at home.
+In addition to this please practise everyday opportunities for using maths eg. counting in many different steps, using money, telling the time, looking at the properties of shapes, sharing into fractions, measuring and reading charts and tables.
+Practise number skills like 1, 10 and 100 more and less, doubling and halving, counting in tens starting from any number (eg. 73, 83, 93, 103, 113, 123) number bonds (eg. 4 + 6 = 10, 12 + 8 = 20, 30 + 70 = 100, 42 + 58 = 100) and quick mental addition and subtraction.